 To get started, let’s discuss the most commonly used tactic to build the most valuable links from larger resources.

-By guest blogging on other websites and guest blogging platforms, not only are you able to receive high-authority backlinks from sites with a lot of traffic, but you’re also putting your content in front of a new audience.
+By guest blogging on other websites and guest blogging services platforms, not only are you able to receive high-authority backlinks from sites with a lot of traffic, but you’re also putting your content in front of a new audience.

 Consider it a transaction of sorts: you offer a piece of solid content that will engage with the other blogger’s audience in exchange for a link back to your own site.

 The only downside to guest blogging is the fact that writing individual articles for each link built can be quite time-consuming, but the pros greatly outweigh the cons, especially if you guest blog on bigger resources.

 Sometimes pages get moved, URLs changed and some content straight up deleted, which causes a 404 error on every site that links to that page.
 And by finding such errors on websites in your own niche, you’ll be able to find quite a few link building opportunities.

 If that link used to point to content on the same topic as yours, you can offer the site owner to fill the gap created by the 404 with your own article.